agilecustoms/setup-maven-codeartifact/README.md

 For release workflow you likely want to update version in `pom.xml` file and add some git tags, so please check the `agilecustoms/release` action - it represents a holistic release action (uses `setup-java-codeartifact` under the hood).

+This action is a combination of few other actions mainly `actions/setup-java` and `aws-actions/configure-aws-credentials`, hence all parameters have prefix either `aws-` for authorization in aws or `java-` for java-specific settings

 ## Usage in build workflow
 ```yaml
 jobs: